securitybunker/databunker.org/content/use-case/data-minimization/index.md

 1. Secret sauce

-## Personal Data consolidation
+## How does Databunker can help with Data Minimization?

+### 1. Consolidate all customer personal data from different databases and store it only in Databunker.

 By storing customer personal data in the Databunker, you basically minimize the attack outcome from your existing database, thus minimizing the business risk factors.

 Suppose, the bad actor finds an **SQL injection** in your web app database.
-Bad actor might be able to dump your web application database and get access to customers' personal data.
+The **bad actor** might be able to dump your web application database and get access to customers' personal data.
 This data will not be personal as this information is stored outside of your existing database (in Databunker).

-When you clean up your databases from personal records (PII) and use the Datbunker token instead, you are basically doing **data minimization** and **GDPR scope reduction**.
+### 2. Personal data removal

+You can remove your customer personal data only in Databunker without removing any additional data in your existing databases.